Paul O'Connor (Gaelic footballer)

 Paul O'Connor is an Irish Gaelic footballer with the Kenmare GAA club and Kerry county team.

 Playing career

 Paul O'Connor was Kerry's forward in the 2004 and 2005 All-Ireland Minor Football Championship, scoring 6 points in the 2004 final which Kerry lost to Tyrone.
 The following year, he was selected for the senior panel.
 The 19-year-old was a shock selection at left corner-forward for Kerry in the Munster Senior Football Championship final against Cork.
 It was his first All-Ireland Senior Football Championship start.
-The Cork side won, and O'Connor never really got into the game.
-He remained in the panel up to 2010, but only as a peripheral forward.
-However, he won the 2008 All-Ireland Under-21 Football Championship with Kerry.
+The Cork side won.
+He remained in the panel up to 2010, mostly as a peripheral forward.
+However, he won the 2008 All-Ireland Under-21 Football Championship with Kerry, scoring 5 points in the final.
 He plays football and hurling with Kenmare.